medianeuroscience/emfdscore/README.md

-# ❤ AMorE: Automated Morality Extraction for Python
+# ❤ Py-AMorE: Automated Morality Extraction for Python

 The Automated Morality Extractor (AMorE) is a Python library for the fast and flexible extraction of various moral information metrics from textual input data.
 AMoRe is build on [spaCy](https://github.com/explosion/spaCy) for faster execution and performs minimal preprocessing consisting of tokenziation, syntactic dependency parsing, lower-casing, and stopword/punctuation/whitespace removal.
 AMorE lets users employ and compare **multiple Moral Foundations Dictionaries**, provides **various metrics for analyzing moral information**, and extracts **moral patient, agent, and attribute words** related to entities.